Skip to Content

 50 Things to Do in London on Your First Visit

-The United Kingdom is expecting record numbers of tourists in 2018, with estimates of over 42 million visitors.
+The United Kingdom is always expecting record numbers of tourists, with estimates of over 42 million visitors a year.
 Most head first to see London attractions, where there’s something vibrant restaurants, entertainment venues, museums, and shops.

 I’ve lived in London for years, so I compiled a list of the best things to do.
 If something isn’t covered or you have more questions, don’t hesitate to comment on the post and I’ll get back to you as soon as I possible.